-If you plan to tweet from an event or breaking news situation, let the Missourian’s copy desk know and provide them with your Twitter handle.
+If you plan to tweet from an event or breaking news situation, let the Missourian’s outreach team know and provide them with your Twitter handle.
 They’ll keep an eye on your feed and retweet you from the @CoMissourian or @CoMoSports account.
-Stop by the ICE desk before you go, or send an email to email@example.com.
+Stop by their desk before you go.
 More live tweeting best practices can be found here.

 Sometimes, a staff member has a Twitter account that he or she does NOT wish to connect to the Missourian.
 That might be the case if your previous use has been over-the-top inappropriate, if your previous use has been tied to a campaign or cause that might distract from your journalism, or if you have a large following built up that counts on tweets about a specific topic (if you’ve covered a sports team in another city, for example).
 If that’s the case, you should probably start a new account for your Missourian work.

-Here are some links to information you will find useful.
+Here are some links you might find useful.
 If you’re a Twitter newbie, start at the top of the list and work your way toward the bottom.
 Bookmark these links, or save them in your favorite way.

 - For a funny and fundamental look at how Twitter works, check out this site.
 Or this one, from Twitter itself especially for newsrooms.

 - This Poynter piece is a state-of-the-art guide specifically for reporters.

 - Use Twitter lists to follow/subscribe to a whole bunch of people at one time: Here’s a list of journalists to follow, but there are many, many others specifically for covering certain topics.